cc1bb2/open-gpu-kernel-modules/README.md

 # NVIDIA driver 570.148.08-p2p with GPUDirect RDMA for 4080

-This allows using GDR on 4080 GPUs with the 570.148.08-p2p driver version.
+This allows using GDR on AD10x (RTX 40xx / Ada Lovelace) GPUs with the 570.148.08-p2p driver version.

 ## How to Build